calblueprint/dccentralkitchen/docs/faq.md

 ::: faq How do I save at Healthy Corners stores?
 - **Low prices** - Healthy Corners keeps prices low for stores and customers.
 Prices are listed on each product in the app.
 - **SNAP matching** - At select stores, earn a $5 coupon for free fresh produce every time you spend $5 with SNAP and include 1 item of fresh produce in your purchase.
 Look for “SNAP Match” on the store profile to find stores that offer this program.
-- **Healthy Rewards** - At select stores, earn points every time you buy Healthy Corners products including fresh produce, frozen produce, and healthy snacks.
+[comment]: <> (- **Healthy Rewards** - At select stores, earn points every time you buy Healthy Corners products including fresh produce, frozen produce, and healthy snacks.
 When you’ve earned 500 points, get $5 free!
-Look for “Healthy Rewards” on the store profile to find stores that offer this program.
+Look for “Healthy Rewards” on the store profile to find stores that offer this program. )
 :::

 ::: faq Who runs and supports Healthy Corners?